Photographing rural churches on the Canadian Prairies

 The prairies, specifically Saskatchewan is full of rural churches!
 Rural prairies is not what it is today.
 People had smaller plots of land, each rural municipality had multiple schoolhouses as well as churches.
 Religion was huge in the rural communities and building churches together as well as halls was very important.
 These churches and religious buildings became a place where people came together for weddings, funerals, gatherings and more.

-Things change and small farms became large farms, kids are bused to schools in a large town so schoolhouses closed and religion is not as prominent so congregations combined and usually moved to a town in church.
+Things change and small farms became large farms, kids are bused to schools in a large town so schoolhouses closed and religion is not as prominent.
+Congregations dwindled so congregations usually moved to a church in town.
 It’s easier to get places these days with cars vs travelling by foot or horse.

-With all these things changing it meant that there are many churches in rural saskatchewan.
+With all these things changing it meant that there are many churches in rural saskatchewan without regular services.
 Churches may be abandoned, still active, a historic site or used a couple times a year for a special occassion.
-The most common denomination we visit is Roman Catholic, Orthodox, Lutheran, Anglican, United, Presbyterian but we have also seen Russian, Romanian, Hungarian, Polish Jewish and others.
+The most common denominations we visit include Roman Catholic, Orthodox, Lutheran, Anglican, United, Presbyterian but we have also seen Russian, Romanian, Hungarian, Polish Jewish and others.
 For Ukrainian Catholic and Ukrainian Orthodox churches visit the “Ukrainiain Church Project” page.